 After he was released from the hospital, Bill returned to Hinsdale on November 11, 1945.
 When he returned home, his father met him at the train station in Hinsdale.
 There, his father informed Bill that his mother had died while he was a POW.
 According to his dad, she had died from the stress caused by her worrying about Bill.
 His father explained to Bill that they did not know if he was alive or dead and that on several occasions, the government approached them offering them his GI insurance check.
 His dad said they had refused the money because they believed Bill was coming home.
 Bill told his dad that had he learned that his mother had died, he would have died in the camps because he would have lost hope.
 He was discharged on April 2, 1946.

 On November 22, 1945, Charles Foster, the owner of Hinsdale Ford, presented Bill with the keys to the first 1946 Ford delivered to his dealership.
 Bill married Catherine Walsh, who was the girl next door.
 Together they raised three children.
-He supported his family working for the Post Office and became a branch supervisor.
+He supported his family by working for the Post Office and becoming a branch supervisor.
 William A. Hauser passed away on March 31, 1983, and was buried at Clarendon Hills Cemetery in Darin, Illinois.

 Honors given to PFC William A. Hauser included the Purple Heart, the Bronze Star, the Prisoner of War Medal, the American Defense Service Ribbon, the Philippine Defense Medal, Philippine Liberation Medal, and the Philippine Victory Medal.